 The next day, Wakana prepares to go on a tour of various restaurants for her show, with Shotaro accompanying her as Philip's assistant.
 He's not happy with the wording.
 Ageo, the wimpy manager from before, gets a stomach ache and bolts, and Motoko, the fellow radio host from before, wishes Wakana good luck.
 During the tour, Wakana gets another call from Mr. Question, this time asking her favorite scenery, promising that she'll have a great view of it from now on, and hanging up before she can answer.
 Philip calls, asking Wakana the answer: she gives Futo Tower.
 Philip asks two more questions: where her favorite view of it is and if she can still see it from there.
 The answer to the first is from her bedroom window, and the answer to the second is "not for about two years".
 With that, Philip deduces that Question intends to destroy the Futo Convention Center, which was built two years ago, blocking the view between Wakana's window and Futo Tower.
 Wakana is now quite madly in love with Philip.
 Shotaro heads out to stop Question from destroying the Futo Convention Center.

 As the battle rages on, Kirihiko looks up the purchaser of the Violence Memory just as Wakana figures it out on her own.
 Motoko, Wakana's fellow radio host, bought the Violence Memory and gave it to Ageo in order to get Wakana's show cancelled as revenge for Wakana's show being more popular.
-Motoko, to put it lightly, is seven flavors of batshit insane.
-Wakana becomes Clay Doll and prepares to kill Motoko but changes her mind after being reminded of both her little brother and Philip.
+To put it diplomatically, Motoko is seven flavors of batshit insane.
+Wakana becomes Clay Doll and prepares to kill Motoko, but changes her mind after being reminded of both her little brother and Philip.
 As Wakana walks away, Motoko prepares to expose her as a Dopant.
 Unfortunately for her, Kirihiko walks in on her as she's ranting to herself about how she's going to ruin Wakana.
-He becomes Nasca, and we hear Motoko scream as the camera cuts away
+He becomes Nasca, and we hear Motoko scream as the camera cuts away.

 At home, Philip realizes that in their confrontation with Ageo/Question/Violence, Wakana used the phrase "Gaia Memory" before anyone else said it, leaving him wondering how a sweet girl like Wakana knows about Gaia Memories.
 He calls Wakana to ask if she has a Gaia Memory, and she denies it.
 Philip suggests that they put off their next meeting for some time, and Wakana reluctantly agrees.
 Remembering her brother's and Philip's words, Wakana drops the Clay Dall Memory outside and walks away, leaving it behind.
 Soon after, Ryubee sees it laying on the ground and picks it up.